Stand Still & Look Stupid - Written by Mike Broemmel & Starring Emily Ebertz

 Soon the street confrontations associated with the week around August 9th were displaced by a positive display of the community and its creativity.
 The August Féile has proved a resounding success, growing from strength to strength and inspiring other troubled areas to organise similar festivals.
 Our carnival parade routinely brings thousands of participants for a colourful, musical procession with specially-designed floats representing a chosen theme, dancers and children in costume and face masks.
 Féile an Phobail has grown from a one-week festival to being the largest community arts festival in Ireland with a year round programme of events.

-In 2019, the Festival will include Emily Ebertz in Stand Still & Look Stupid, written by Mike Broemmel.
+In 2019, the Festival included Emily Ebertz in Stand Still & Look Stupid, written by Mike Broemmel.
 The incredible play tells the tale of the incomparable life of inventor and actor Hedy Lamarr.

 Oftentimes plays are nothing more than entertainments.
 Stand Still & Look Stupid is not only highly entertaining but also educational and inspiring.
 This is a primary reason why this life story of Hedy Lamarr is being performed on the international stage.